opendocsg/slw-judgments-backfill/2012_SGHC_140/report.md

 _Insolvency Law_ – _Bankruptcy_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 49 of 2012 was dismissed by the Court of Appeal on 27 November 2012.
-See [2013] SGCA 8.]
+See <span class="citation">[2013] SGCA 8</span>.]

 3 July 2012